awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 3: Deny IAM users access to the Billing and Cost Management console<a name="example-billing-deny-all"></a>

-To explicitly deny an IAM user access to the all Billing and Cost Management console pages, use a policy similar to this example policy:
+To explicitly deny an IAM user access to the all Billing and Cost Management console pages, use a policy similar to this example policy\.

 ```
 {